savaslabs/savaslabs.github.io/_services/support.md

 slug: support-maintenance
 weight: 4
 summary: |
-  Maintenance work doesn't typically evoke dreamy visions like building a new application does.
-However, we recognize the original investment is only truly borne when it's in reliable operation.
-With the help of generous robots (who we pay), and partners, we ensure 24/7/365 support.
+  An application serves its purpose best when running.
+With the help of robots, we ensure maximum uptime and provide ongoing iterative improvements that a modern web system requires to remain relevant.
 icon: "support-maintenance-icon.svg"
 vertical_image: "/assets/img/services/support-maintenance-hero.jpg"
 vertical_image_alt: "Various visual representations of statistics"
 quote_project: "omega-lz"
-services: [Drupal CMS, Architecture, Software & Databases, Data Migration, E-Commerce, Performance Optimization, Automated Testing, Security]
+services: [Uptime monitoring, 24x7x365 Support, Bug Fixing,  Feature Enhancements, Drupal Security Updates, Disaster Recovery Planning, Backup Strategy]

 ---

-A site with an audience that is engaged on a daily basis requires the same technical attention behind the scenes.
-We provide just that.
-Our robot friends ensure that our clients' sites are alive and well with robust monitoring.
-Our humans quickly test and apply security updates and make recommendations on sustainability best practices.
-A support & maintenance agreement will often start with an audit.
+An organization with a captive audience who cares deeply about its missions requires the same technical attention behind the scenes to ensure its applications are functional.
+We provide this assurance through best-in-class monitoring tools, around-the-clock application support engineers, and a genuine yearning to see our partners and their applications thrive.
+With a broad and deep understanding of security risks in the ever-interconnected world, we consult on all aspects from the technical stack to organizational stakeholders to maximize the effectiveness of our partner's web systems.